 Why does my mortgage interest rate matter?

 Your mortgage interest rate impacts the amount you’ll pay monthly as well as the total interest costs you’ll pay over the life of your loan.
 While it may not seem like a lot, a lower interest rate even by half of a percent can add up to significant savings for you.

-For example, a borrower with a good credit score and a 20 percent down payment who takes out a 30-year fixed-rate loan for $200,000 with an interest rate of 4.25% instead of 4.75% translates to almost $60 per month in savings — in the first five years, that’s a savings of $3,500.
-Just as important is looking at the total interest costs too.
-In the same scenario, a half percent decrease in interest rate means a savings of almost $21,400 in total interest owed over the life of the loan.
+For example, say a borrower with a good credit score and a 20 percent down payment takes out a 30-year fixed-rate loan for $300,000.
+In this case, an interest rate of 4.75% instead of 5.25% translates to more than $90 per month in savings — in the first five years, that’s a savings of $5,500.

 |Interest Rate*||Monthly Mortgage Payment**||Total Interest Costs|